stevemussmann/BayesAss3-SNPs/README.md

 ## Scripts

-I provide a script that will count the number of loci present in .immanc formatted files.
+I now provide a script that will count the number of loci present in .immanc formatted files.
 Syntax is as follows:
 ```
 ./countLociImmanc.sh -f filename
 ```